kelu124/echomods/include/experiments/all.md

 * 20180812a: KretzImage: Getting an image with a kretz AW14/5B/A ultrasound probe
 * 20180813a: pyUn0 lib glitches: Experiment to capture glitches.
 Now captured (bugs with timing), pending is increasing NCycles above a 8 bit count.
 * 20180814a: Reaching 128msps: Trying to experiment getting 128Msps
+* 20180825a: 2D images building: Testing new functions to unpack images (with N lines)